input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 Thus, the **first cost** of a grinding attack is **not computational but economic**—the price of acquiring enough stake to play the lottery.

 To estimate the cost of these **entry tickets**, we address the following question:

+---- Do we still talk about 5 years or change to 10?

+---- Do we talk about expectations here? (probbility of (at least one over 5 years in average)

 > **How much grinding depth $`\rho`$ can an adversary achieve with a given percentage of adversarial stake, ensuring a reasonable probability—such as at least one successful grinding opportunity within 5 years** of continuous **epoch-by-epoch execution in Cardano**, where each epoch lasts **5 days**?
 >